lcaparroz/dotfiles/README.md

 are not frequently updated).

-P.S.: I decided to do not install the dictionaries automatically, because some files has more than 50 MB (e.g.: `pt_BR` dictionary).
+P.S.: I decided to do not install the dictionaries automatically, because some files have more than 50 MB (e.g.: `pt_BR` dictionary).
 As I often modify my dotfiles and execute the `install.sh` script, downloading dictionaries everytime is a costly operation.

 ### Linux

-On laptops, which probably have a touchpad, you can configure the touchpad behavior for i3 by running the following command:
+Using i3 requires some extra steps to configure hardware.
+The following commands allow configuring a touchpad (for laptops) and a Logitech Marble Trackball.

 ```sh
 export DOTFILES_DIR="${HOME}/.dotfiles" && sudo -E ./linux/share/xorg/config.sh